codeonlyjs/website/content/guide/apiComponents.md

 ### isSingleRoot (static) {#Component.isSingleRoot}

-Indicates if instances of this component class will be guaranteed to only ever have a single root node
+Returns `true` if every instance of this component class will only ever have a single root node.